 A. Generation of new revenue from the creation of a saleable product out of previously wasted byproducts.

-B. Cost avoidance from not having to incinerate organic wastes that contain halogens (chlorine, bromine, or iodine) or are highly water soluble organic anions.
+B. Cost avoidance from not having to incinerate organic wastes that contain halogens (chlorine, bromine, or iodine) or are highly water soluble organic anions and the high environmental cost due to incineration.

 Please note that our methyl bromide scrubbing systems do not use PTC.
 These systems use different technology, still under the umbrella of reactive separations, and were developed as a direct result of our knowledge and experience in nucleophillic substitution reactions.